Chariot: Greece

 The body or basket of the chariot rested directly on the axle (called beam) connecting the two wheels.
-There was no suspension, making this an uncomfortable form of transport.
+There was no suspension or springs, making this an uncomfortable form of transport.
 At the front and sides of the basket was a semicircular guard about 3 ft (1 m) high, to give some protection from enemy attack.
 At the back the basket was open, making it easy to mount and dismount.
-There was no seat, and generally only enough room for the driver and one passenger.
+There was no seat, and generally only enough standing room for the driver and one other person.

-The reins were mostly the same as those in use in the 19th century, and were made of leather and ornamented with studs of ivory or metal.
-The reins were passed through rings attached to the collar bands or yoke, and were long enough to be tied round the waist of the charioteer to allow for defense.
+The reins were made of leather and ornamented with studs of ivory or metal.
+The reins passed through rings attached to the collar bands or yoke, and were long enough to be tied round the waist of the charioteer, allowing him to use his hands for weapons.

 The wheels and basket of the chariot were usually of wood, strengthened in places with bronze or iron.
-The wheels had from four to eight spokes and tires of bronze or iron.
+The wheels had four to eight spokes, and tires of bronze or iron.
 Due to the widely spaced spokes, the rim of the chariot wheel was held in tension over comparatively large spans.
-Whilst this provided a small measure of shock absorption, it also necessitated the removal of the wheels when the chariot was not in use, to prevent warping from continued weight bearing.
-Most other nations of this time had chariots of similar design to the Greeks, the chief differences being the mountings.
+While this provided a small measure of shock absorption, it also necessitated the removal of the wheels when the chariot was not in use, to prevent deforming under the weight of the vehicle.
+Most other nations of this time had chariots of similar design to the Greeks, the chief differences being the fittings.

-According to Greek mythology, the chariot was invented by Erichthonius of Athens to conceal his feet, which were those of a dragon.